Leading IT Transformation

 – Software Package/Service Evaluation;

-A History of the Use of Technology in Business
+A Brief History of the Use of Technology in Business

 A company’s IT infrastructure is its backbone.
 It provides the foundation to manage business processes, serve customers and work with vendors.
 Technology has advanced tremendously over the past seven decades.
 A laptop today has roughly the same power a supercomputer had 20-30 years ago.
 Information systems cover many more functions of the organization than before, have become more integrated, and allow visibility into vast amounts of data to inform business decisions.
 Technological advancements have continued at a relentless pace, impelling businesses worldwide to modernize their IT systems to gain competitive advantages.